AdamDemirel/adamdemirel.com/content/happiness.md

 The ancient Greeks had a bit to say on this question, but unfortunately, their answers are quite crude and fall short on a few points.
 I am going to do my best to exclude details of the founding figures lives and principles which are not overtly relevant to answering the questions set out.
 To give one such example of a type of point I could repeatedly make (but wont) is that Epicurus (discussed below) was the founder of a famous ‘Garden’ — a kind of Ashram, where he was the *guru*.
 The fact that he occupied a position of high prestige in a hierarchy like this *could* have had an influence on his well-being.
 But he never discusses it, and is likely unaware of it.
 I will not discuss such obvious confounds.
 Instead, I will focus merely on what they have attempted to communicate as principles to embody.
 So, what are the relevant principles that Epicurus emphasised?

+## Epicureanism
 ![epicurus](/images/happiness/epicurus.jpg)

+> //epicurus quote here

+Epicureanism (3) is the school of thought that friendship along with the satisfaction of “basal desires” (required for survival) are the only requisites for living the happiest life possible.
+The school was founded on the writings of the individual Epicurus.
+In his view, we have a small amount of needs — to sleep, to eat, to drink, to avoid physical pains, and to socialise, and once you remove the pain that comes with these you have reached what he calls an [ataraxic](https://en.wikipedia.org/wiki/Ataraxia) state — *freedom from discomfort*.
+The pleasure taken at the removal of basic pains is what he calls *static pleasures*, and could also include other basic pains such as defecation, scratching, etc. Once all present pains have been removed and you have reached ataraxia, this would be the peak of pleasure.
+Epicurus wrote his views in large part as a reaction to the Cyrenaics, which emphasised sensory pleasures.

+Epicurus is labelled as a *Hedonist* — an important term that gives shape to this series of essays.
+A hedonist believes that the attainment of pleasure and the removal of pain are the only way to live a good life.
+There are many forms and nuances that hedonism can take, as will be discussed in the following chapter, but note for now that he declares “pleasure is the goal of living”.
+Popular culture commonly takes hedonism to mean *decadent hedonism* — which is more related to the *indulgence* of Cyrenaicism as you will see.

+// below from non medium //
 What makes Epicurus distinct in his belief about pleasure being the goal of living is that he believed that the best way to go about achieving pleasure is merely through satisfying simple desires.
 For instance, he thought that “barely bread and water could yield the peak of pleasure”.

 There is a lot that can be said about Epicureanism, and it may seem incompetent if I summarise and clarify it in a few lines, but I believe that it can be done faithfully.
 And it is as follows: